franciskershaw/game-of-fives/testing.md

 A noticeable lag for the sound effects was picked up upon both by myself and other users when playing the game on safari.
 It was not much, but it was enough to throw off the carefully timed sounds during the game's animation and thus (in my opinion at least) greatly reduce the impact of the animation.
 The same could be said for the button clicks, the sound effects coming noticeably after a button click had been enacted.
 This issue was not game-breaking on tablet, laptop or desktops, However it was a really distracting issue on mobile devices - where the lag was so bad that sound effects would pile on top of each other during the animation.

-Research online frustratingly did nothing but confirm my suspicion that this issue was mainly routed in iOS, and that nothing in my code was necessarily broken to cause this issue.
+Research online frustratingly did nothing but confirm my suspicion that this issue was mainly rooted in iOS, and that nothing in my code was necessarily broken to cause this issue.
 I did find on a stack overflow post that two lines of code might help the performance.

 ## Manual User Story Testing